MicrosoftDocs/bi-shared-docs/docs/analysis-services/xmla/xml-elements-properties/restrictions-element-xmla.md

 ---
 title: "Restrictions Element (XMLA) | Microsoft Docs"
-descriptions: Learn how the Restrictions element contains restriction columns and data used by the Discover method. ms.date: 01/05/2020 ms.prod: sql ms.technology: analysis-services
+description: Learn how the Restrictions element contains restriction columns and data used by the Discover method. ms.date: 01/05/2020 ms.prod: sql ms.technology: analysis-services